konpsar/Data-Structures-Project-2016/README.md

 # Data-Structures-Project-2016
- Implemetation of a program that emulates an information service concerning movies.
+ Implemetation of a system that emulates an information service to organize users/movies.
+Current project's target is the familiarization with data structures concepts in c++.